[Updated September 9, 2021]

 8. Blue Ridge Scenic Railway

-For a truly spectacular way to experience the Blue Ridge Mountains in fall, take a ride through the Appalachian foothills of North Georgia on the Blue Ridge Scenic Railway.
+For a truly spectacular way to experience the Blue Ridge Mountains in fall, take a ride through the Appalachian foothills on the Blue Ridge Scenic Railway.

-As you depart from the historic depot, right in the heart of the downtown Blue Ridge restaurants and shops, the train winds along the picturesque Toccoa River.
+After you depart from the historic depot, right in the heart of all the downtown Blue Ridge restaurants and shops, the train winds along the picturesque Toccoa River.

-As you make your way to the twin towns of McCaysville GA and Copperhill,TN, you’ll watch the red, orange, and yellow hues of the stunning landscapes passing by outside your window.
+As you make your way to the twin Blue Ridge mountain towns of McCaysville GA and Copperhill,TN, you’ll watch the red, orange, and yellow hues of the stunning landscapes passing by outside your window.

 Tickets can be purchased in advance on the Blue Ridge Scenic Railway’s website.
-But be quick, as tickets for these Fall Foliage rides tend to sell out fast!
+But be quick, as tickets for these Fall Foliage rides tend to sell out far in advance!

 READ MORE: The Best Things to Do in Blue Ridge GA